CarterA/Curriculum/Log.md

 * Work on anything Doug and I talked about, make sure to type it all up.
 * Start doing sketches of some of the curriculum metaphors.
 * Draft the email to send to Scott, Zach, and Emanuele.

+##02/22/10
+The day isn't over yet, but so far, this is how I've spent my time:

+* 9:00 - 10:45 AM:  Reviewing papers about MVC, writing down some ideas and questions to ask Doug (see Notes.md).
+* 11:00 AM - 12:45 PM:  Interviewed and brainstormed with Doug Leber about the project (see Notes.md).

+Next up is typing up all of the stuff I worked on with Doug.